 White tea (unfermented or very little)

-Manufacturing process: no or very little fermentation, this is the type of tea that undergoes the least processing.
-The leaves of the tea tree are picked and laid out to dry, which leaves the antioxidants in the leaf intact.
+Manufacturing process: no or very little fermentation, this is the type of tea that undergoes the least transformation.
+The leaves of the tea plant are picked and laid out to dry, which leaves the antioxidants present in the leaf intact.

 - Nutritional characteristics: